 - A company owned by Edward Kelly, the Company's CEO (also a director). - A company owned by Mark Wright, the Company's VP Operations & New Projects.

-The following expenditures were charged by related parties during the years ended July 31, 2021 and 2020:
+The following expenditures were charged by related parties during the three and six months ended October 31, 2021 and 2020: